 Apart from Aljezur and the hiking trail, you should take some time to discover wonderful beaches like Odeceixe beach, Monte Clérigo beach and Arrifana beach.

-On this second day of your Algarve itinerary we invite you to discover the southwestern point of mainland Europe, Cape Saint Vincent.
+On this second day of your Algarve itinerary I invite you to discover the southwestern point of mainland Europe, Cape Saint Vincent.

 Apart from the amazing seascape that you can admire from Cape Saint Vincent, you should also take the opportunity to go to the fortress built during the Age of Discovery and admire the 28-metre high lighthouse, built in 1846.